 The second in the series was The Darkfall Switch - picked up by Hale Books and published as a hardback in 2011.
 The book turned out to be prophetic, dealing as it did with state-sponsored cyber crime.
 It explored the possibility of a sinister government agency planting technologies in power systems which gives them the ability to plunge entire nations into darkness.
 The last book in the trilogy was Blind to Danger, where Foster pairs up with a crusading American lawyer who is trying to help the victims of a disaster in India.

 FABLES FOR OUR TIMES

-If you enjoyed my light-hearted tales with messages for us all, they are still available!
+If you enjoy reading light-hearted tales with messages for us all, they are available here.